 This No Knead Bread (Dutch Oven Bread) is my favourite go to bread recipe!
 It's incredibly easy to make, with a beautiful golden crust.
 It's soft and fluffy on the inside and tastes ridiculously delicious.
 It only takes 2 hours to rise and requires no special ingredients!

 4 3/4cupsall purpose flour + some extra for flouring570g

 1teaspoonolive oil or any oil

 In a very large bowl, whisk the dry ingredients together until thoroughly combined.
-Create a well in the centre and the warm water and the oil.
+Create a well in the centre and the warm water, maple syrup and the oil.
 Stir the water into the dry ingredients to form a dough.
 You want to stir until it’s all incorporated and the dough looks shaggy but mixed together, about 1 minute.